liisilaaniste/wgs.bioinformatics/README.md

 11. **Data visualisation**:

-..* Please find a list of tumour sample IDs below.
-Go to [Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov) and download mutation annotation format (.maf) files for these samples.
+:black_square_button: Please find a list of tumour sample IDs below.
+Go to [Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov) and download mutation annotation format (.maf) files for the samples listed in sample.unique.csv file.
 Extract the mutations in *TP53* and plot the location in protein, the amino acid change and mutation type (for example, in a lollipop plot).
 Is there a hot-spot mutation?
 Repeat the same exercise for *IDH1* mutation.

+:black_square_button: Unbalanced translocation and subsequent deletion of chromosomes 1p and 19q in oligodendroglioma are an early event and diagnostic of the disease.
+Could you visualise that event in a plot (for example a circos plot).
+Feel free to generate your own example data assuming a perfect 1p:19q fusion from the centromeres.